bartekp-i/myMechanicalKeyboard/README.md

 ### OLED Module
 - **0.96-inch RGB OLED**: Connected via SPI.
 - Mounting: THT pads or header pins for secure attachment.
+- Finally I decided to not use it due to current draw considerations.

 ---